wormhole-foundation/docs.wormhole.com/docs/reference/environments/evm/relayer.md

 A receiver failure is a well-defined term which means that the selected provider **performed the delivery, but the delivery was not able to be completed.** There are only three causes for a delivery failure:

 - the target contract does not implement the `IWormholeReceiver` interface
-- the target contract threw an exception or reverted during execution of `receiveWormholeMessages`
+- the target contract threw an exception or reverted during the execution of `receiveWormholeMessages`
 - the target contract exceeded the specified `gasLimit` while executing `receiveWormholeMessages`

-All three of these scenarios should generally be avoidable by the integrator, and thus it is up to integrator to resolve them.
+All three of these scenarios should generally be avoided by the integrator, and thus it is up to the integrator to resolve them.

-Any other senario which causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.
+Any other scenario that causes a delivery to not be performed should be considered an **outage** by some component of the system, including potentially the blockchains themselves.

 Forward Request Success and Forward Failure represent when the delivery succeeded, and a 'forward' was requested by the user during the delivery.
 If the user had enough funds left over as a refund to complete the forward, the forward will be executed and the status will be 'Forward Request Success' - otherwise, it will be 'Forward Request Failure'.